 With so many punters placing bets on the move these days, it’s also important that betting exchanges work well on various devices and platforms.

 Our final consideration when it comes to picking the best betting exchange is the reliability of the platform.
 It’s vital that you use reputable and trustworthy betting exchanges.

 When it comes to handing over personal details, you want to be 100% sure you’re using a legitimate website.
-What’s more you don’t want to place your bets only to find out they didn’t actually get accepted.
+What’s more you don’t want to place your bets only to find out they didn’t actually get accepted at the exchange.

 All the betting exchanges in our list use high-quality technology that is continually updated and maintained by brilliant teams.
 In particular, Betdaq has a brilliant track record of providing the best exchange technology in the industry.